sakisan28/rg351_synthmodule/README.md

 # rg351_synthmodule
-Portable game console become synthesizer module for ArkOS.
+Portable game console become a synthesizer module for ArkOS.

 Put 1Synth folder to /roms or /roms2.